 The Committee consists of 4 members.
 Two members are directly appointed by the Minister with one appointed as the Chairperson.
 A third member is appointed by the Minister from three persons nominated by the Local Government Association of the Northern Territory.
 The Surveyor-General is the fourth member of the Committee.

-The Department of Lands, Planning and the Environment provides administrative support to the Committee through the Place Names Unit.
+The Department of Infrastructure, Planning and Logistics provides administrative support to the Committee through the Place Names Unit.

 Members of the current Committee, whose term concludes on 2 April 2021, are: